 Most of the Eastern Orthodox Patriarchs I’ve read about appear to have been deeply religious men who spent their life in the church.
-While they may have sought to influence politics on occasion, they were not generally as politically involved as their brothers in Rome were.
+They may have sought to influence politics on occasion, but they did not become as politically involved as their brothers in Rome were.
 Keroularios, who had had the tonsure forced on him, was a different kind of monk.

-While he and Monomachos were usually on good terms, Keroularios refused to support the emperor’s efforts to remain friendly with the Roman pope so as to have the pope’s help in maintaining the empire’s Italian holdings.
-Despite Monomachos’ requests, the patriarch’s arrogant and rude treatment of the pope’s emissary not only contributed to the eventual loss of the Italian territories, but also resulted in the Great Schism between the Orthodox and Roman Catholic churches.
-It appears that (among other things, including a few religious points) Keroularios felt that the pope, head of a church in a poor and almost deserted Rome, had not been sufficiently deferential to the obviously wealthy and powerful patriarch in Constantinople.
-The pope’s emissary, Cardinal Humbert, made matters worse with his own intolerance and arrogance, so the mistakes were on both sides.
+Even worse, it also resulted in the Great Schism between the Orthodox and Roman Catholic churches.
+It appears that (among other things, including a few religious points) Keroularios felt that the pope, in a poor and almost deserted Rome, was insufficiently deferential to the wealthier and more powerful patriarch in Constantinople.
+The pope’s emissary, Cardinal Humbert, made matters worse with his own intolerance and arrogance, so both sides contributed to the mess.

-Monomachos died in January 1055 and was succeeded by his sister-in-law, the elderly Theodora who was the last surviving member of the Macedonian dynasty.
-Keroularios made known that he was not happy about this situation – no woman should be allowed to rule alone.
-Theodora had lived through worse and ignored the patriarch for the almost two years she ruled.
+Monomachos died in January 1055 and the elderly Theodora, the last surviving member of the Macedonian dynasty, succeeded him.
+Keroularios made known his unhappiness about this situation – no woman could rule alone and she should marry.
+Theodora was in her 70s and had lived through worse.
+She remained unwed, and ignored the patriarch for the almost two years she ruled.

 Theodora’s successor, the bureaucrat Michael VI Bringas, did not make Keroularios any happier.
-Perhaps there had been some disagreement in the days when both served in the imperial bureaucracy, but nothing made it into the history books.
-In any event, the new emperor was even more dismissive of Keroularios than Theodora had been.
-Perhaps not the wisest move the emperor could have made since the patriarch happily joined the conspiracy to remove Michael VI after less than a year on the throne.
-It was the patriarch’s involvement in the conspiracy that tipped the scales into General Isaac Comnenus’ favor.
+Perhaps they had had a disagreement when both served in the imperial bureaucracy, but nothing made it into the history books.
+In any event, the new emperor treated Keroularios even more dismissively than Theodora had.
+The new emperor would come to regret that attitude.
+The patriarch happily joined the conspiracy to remove Michael VI after less than a year on the throne.
+The patriarch’s involvement in the conspiracy tipped the scales into General Isaac Comnenus’ favor.

 Keroularios’ key support of Isaac I Comnenus’ successful overthrow of Michael VI led him to expect that he would easily control and influence Emperor Isaac.
-Isaac, however, was confronted with an almost empty treasury and attacks on the empire’s borders from Turks, Pechenegs and Normans.
-He chose to remedy the situation by appropriating gold from the wealthier monasteries, and relations between emperor and patriarch deteriorated.
+Isaac, however, had to manage with an almost empty treasury after years of frivolous spending.
+Also, the need to rebuild the military against attacks from Turks, Pechenegs and Normans was urgent.
+Isaac decided one of his solutions was appropriating gold, silver and land from the wealthier monasteries.
+Keroularios disagreed and relations between emperor and patriarch deteriorated.

-Matters finally came to a head when Keroularios officiated at the Divine Liturgy in the Hagia Sophia one day and wore the purple shoes that were reserved only for emperors.
-Needless to say, Isaac was incensed and rumors swirled that Keroularios had designs on the throne for himself, or possibly for Constantine Ducas, the husband of his niece Eudokia Makrembolitissa.
-Not long after that incident, Keroularios was on his way to a monastery outside the city when Isaac’s soldiers arrested him and shipped him into exile on a distant island.
+Matters came to a head when Keroularios officiated at the Divine Liturgy in the Hagia Sophia one day.
+He wore the purple shoes that only emperors could wear, which was a terrible insult to Isaac.
+Rumors swirled that Keroularios had designs on the throne for himself, or possibly for Constantine Ducas, the husband of his niece Eudokia Makrembolitissa.
+Soon after that incident, Isaac’s soldiers arrested Keroularios on his way to a monastery outside the city.
+The soldiers bundled him onto a ship and sent him into exile on a distant island.

 Isaac demanded that Keroularios resign his position as patriarch, but he refused.
-He was about to be tried on charges of heresy when he died, thus ending the life of the only patriarch that I know of who ever had designs on the Byzantine throne.
+Isaac was about to try him on a charge of heresy when he died.
+This ended the life of the only patriarch that I know of who ever had designs on the Byzantine throne.